The Day (and Program Change) That Will Live in Infamy

 Ontario to Phoenix

 For the return on July 30, I flew out of Ontario, California, which is about 75 minutes from my hotel in Palm Springs.
-Just outside of Palm Springs, the highway winds through a large windmill farm.
-There must be several hundred of them.
+Just outside of Palm Springs, the highway winds through a large wind farm.
+There must be several hundred windmills.

 It was my first visit to this airport.
 There are two medium sized terminals separated by a quarter of a mile of open ground.
 The airport authority is plainly leaving room for future expansion.